Koko, the gorilla who mastered sign language, has died

 "Koko touched the lives of millions as an ambassador for all gorillas and an icon for interspecies communication and empathy," the release said.
 "She was beloved and will be deeply missed."

 The western lowland gorilla was born at the San Francisco Zoo in 1971 and began to learn sign language early in life.
-She was said to have understood some 2,000 words of spoken English.

 Researchers moved her to Stanford in 1974 and established The Gorilla Foundation, a non-profit organization that works to preserve and protect gorillas.

-Koko and The Gorilla Foundation then moved to Santa Cruz Mountains.
+Koko and The Gorilla Foundation later moved to the Santa Cruz Mountains.

+She liked to read and be read to, a blog post by The Gorilla Foundation said.
+She purred at parts of books she particularly enjoyed.

 The foundation says she has taught the world a profound amount about the emotional capacity and cognitive abilities of gorillas.